B-OngYS/snore_detector_capstone_project/README.md

 I would like to thank the following for their support and training:

-- The instruactional staff including Ryan Chang, Ming Jie Tan, and Jimmy at General Assembly for their training
+- The instruactional staff including Ryan Chang, Ming Jie Tan, and Jimmy at General Assembly for their training and support.

 - My wife, Bek Wuay Tang, for her support through this transition period from being a teacher to a computer scientist.